Cyclothymic Disorder Overview

 Compared with bipolar disorder, some people with cyclothymia may not respond as well to medicines.

 Giulio Perugi practices in Pisa, Italy.
-Perugi is rated as an Elite expert by MediFind in the treatment of Cyclothymic Disorder.
-He is also highly rated in 6 other conditions, according to our data.
-His top areas of expertise are Cyclothymic Disorder, Bipolar Disorder, Major Depression, and Attention Deficit Hyperactivity Disorder (ADHD).
+Mr. Perugi is rated as an Elite expert by MediFind in the treatment of Cyclothymic Disorder.
+His top areas of expertise are Cyclothymic Disorder, Bipolar Disorder (BPD), Attention Deficit Hyperactivity Disorder (ADHD), and Major Depression.

 Margherita Barbuti practices in Pisa, Italy.
-Barbuti is rated as an Elite expert by MediFind in the treatment of Cyclothymic Disorder.
-She is also highly rated in 4 other conditions, according to our data.
-Her top areas of expertise are Cyclothymic Disorder, Bipolar Disorder, Major Depression, and Attention Deficit Hyperactivity Disorder (ADHD).
+Ms. Barbuti is rated as an Elite expert by MediFind in the treatment of Cyclothymic Disorder.
+Her top areas of expertise are Cyclothymic Disorder, Bipolar Disorder (BPD), Attention Deficit Hyperactivity Disorder (ADHD), and Toxoplasmosis.

 Elisa Schiavi practices in Pisa, Italy.
-Schiavi is rated as an Elite expert by MediFind in the treatment of Cyclothymic Disorder.
-She is also highly rated in 3 other conditions, according to our data.
-Her top areas of expertise are Cyclothymic Disorder, Toxoplasmosis, Attention Deficit Hyperactivity Disorder (ADHD), and Bipolar Disorder.
+Ms. Schiavi is rated as an Elite expert by MediFind in the treatment of Cyclothymic Disorder.
+Her top areas of expertise are Cyclothymic Disorder, Attention Deficit Hyperactivity Disorder (ADHD), Toxoplasmosis, and Bipolar Disorder (BPD).

 You can ease the stress of living with cyclothymic disorder by joining a support group whose members share common experiences and problems.